-In sum, our results demonstrate a strong empirical relationship between the Federal Reserve's QE program and Agency MREIT growth.
+In sum, our results demonstrate a strong empirical relationship between the Federal Reserve's QE program and Agency MREIT growth and performance.
 These institutions grew rapidly during QE1 and QE2.
 QE1 was characterized by a sharp decline in long-term interest rates, generating significant capital gains for fixed income securities.
 During QE2, the central bank halted its purchases of Agency MBS, creating investment opportunities for Agency MREITs.
-For these reasons, Agency MREITs represented attractive investment opportunities during QE1 and QE2.
 The Federal Reserve's purchases of Agency MBS during QE3 and the Tapering period, by contrast, were associated with a contraction in Agency MREIT size due to reduced investment opportunities.
-Consistent results for equity issuance and share repurchases illustrate the portfolio rebalancing by equity investors in and out of leveraged investment in Agency MBS during QE.
-During the later stages of QE, Agency MREITs were less attractive to investors and may thus have sought to boost expected returns by increasing the risk of their capital structures (more leverage and more short-term debt).
+The results for equity issuance and share repurchase activity, as well as total return performance, illustrate the portfolio rebalancing by equity investors in and out of leveraged investment in Agency MBS during QE.
+During the later stages of the central banks' program, Agency MREITs were less attractive to investors and may thus have sought to boost expected returns by increasing the risk of their capital structures (more leverage and more short-term debt).
 Next, we turn to a formal investigation of this question.